tonimichel/djangokb/djangokb/2015/04/18/subclass_jsonresponse_for_jsonp.rst

 			data = '{0}({1});'.format(callback, json.dumps(data, cls=encoder))
 			super(JsonPaddingResponse, self).__init__(content=data, **kwargs)

-To generate a JSONP response in a view you also have to read the callback string from the incoming GET request.
+To generate a JSONP response in a view you also have to read the callback string from the incoming GET request:

 .. code:: python

+	@require_GET
+	def foo(request):
 		callback = request.GET['callback']
+		data = { 'bar': None }
+		return JsonPaddingResponse( data, callback )